serverless/serverless/docs/providers/aws/events/kafka.md

 ## Example: Using mTLS

 In this example, the lambda event source is a self-managed Apache kafka cluster authenticated via mTLS.
-The value of `clientCertificateTLSAuth` is an arn of a secret containing the client certificate and privatekey required for the mTLS handshake.
+The value of `clientCertificateTlsAuth` is an arn of a secret containing the client certificate and privatekey required for the mTLS handshake.
 The value of `serverRootCaCertificate` is an arn of a secret containing the Certificate Authority (CA) Certificate.
 This is optional, you only need to provide if your cluster requires it.

 ```yml
 functions: